 Castellanos leads Tigers to 13-4 rout of Rays

-Nicholas Castellanos doubled, tripled and drove in four runs as the Detroit Tigers routed the Tampa Bay Rays 13-4 on Friday night.
+The Tigers got 13 hits, including seven for extra bases, and made several key defensive plays in a 13-4 win over the Tampa Bay Rays.
 Daniel Norris got the win, giving up three runs on eight hits and a walk in six-plus innings.

 Add your comments below